vrurg/raku-AttrX-Mooish/README.md

 Performance
 -----------

 Module versions prior to v0.5.0 were pretty much costly perfomance-wise.
 This was happening due to use of `Proxy` to handle all attribute read/writes.
 Since v0.5.0 only the first read/write operation would be handled by this module unless `filter` or `trigger` parameters are used.
-When `AttrX::Mooish` is assured that the attribute is properly initialized it steps aside and lets the Perl6 core to do its job without intervention.
+When `AttrX::Mooish` is assured that the attribute is properly initialized it steps aside and lets the Raku core to do its job without intervention.

 The only exception takes place if `clearer` parameter is used and `clear-<attribute>` method is called.
 In this case the attribute state is reverted back to uninitialized state and `Proxy` is getting installed again – until the next read/write operation.